Skip to main content Skip to footer

 However, this blog is a bit different.
 While it's fun to imagine how technology will enable healthcare providers to reach more people at lower costs, the threat of more insurance companies introducing policies like UnitedHealthcare's add an extra level of urgency to these changes.

-Below are some of the ways technology like medical computers, the Internet of Medical Things, telehealth, and medical tablets can help eliminate waste spending in Emergency Rooms.
+Below are some of the ways technology like medical computers, the Internet of Medical Things, telehealth, and medical grade tablets can help eliminate waste spending in Emergency Rooms.

 IoMT and Home Triage